 • Ostrołęka – Łomża – Giżycko

-• STH – Płock – Włocławek
+• CPK – Płock – Włocławek

-• STH railway junction
+• CPK railway junction

-Most of the STH railway investments belong to the Trans-European Transport Network TEN-T, according to the TEN-T Regulation review.
+Most of the CPK railway investments belong to the Trans-European Transport Network TEN-T, according to the TEN-T Regulation review.
 This network is an instrument for coordinating and ensuring the coherence and complementarity of infrastructure investments.

 In addition, there are plans for cross-border railway connections.
 Preparatory work is already underway for the section connecting Poland with the Czech Republic There are also planned connections with Ukraine through Lviv and Kyiv, and a trip to Lithuania will be possible using the Rail Baltica line.